 The power LEDs on the front of the chassis (PWR1 and PWR2) are as follows:

-- Solid GREEN indicates that the power supply unit (PSU) has power and is operating normally. - Solid AMBER indicates that the PSU has failed. - Off indicates that the PSU is present but without power.
+- Solid GREEN indicates that the power supply unit (PSU) is connected to switch and is operating normally. - Off indicates that the PSU is disconnected.

 System LED